luxunxiansheng/DRLGP/README.md

         python   main.py

        ```
+  2. To play the game, run the following command to launch the web server
+       ```
+        python   ./web/server.py

+       ```

+      and then input the 127.0.0.1:5000/static/index.html into the web browser to open the game page.

 ## References
 [1] [Silver et al. “Mastering Chess and Shogi by Self-Play with a General Reinforcement Learning Algorithm.”](https://arxiv.org/pdf/1712.01815.pdf)